The Spring Arbor University Community

-We believe in the Holy Bible as the inspired and authoritative Word of God.
+We believe in the Holy Scriptures as the inspired and authoritative Word of God.
 It bears unerring witness to Jesus Christ, the living Word.
 It is the trustworthy record of God’s revelation, completely truthful in all it affirms, attested by the early church and subsequent councils, faithfully preserved and true in human experience.

 We believe that human beings, men and women equally, are created in the image of God and are called to be his faithful stewards on earth.
 Although all people have become alienated from God and affected in every part because of sin, by God’s grace all who truly repent of their sin and believe in the Lord Jesus Christ are justified by faith, and adopted into the church, the people of God.

 We believe that the value of human beings does not depend on their marital status, but that human families were established by God to perpetuate humankind and to provide a stable community for nurturing children in faith and righteous living.
-Marriage between one man and one woman is the instruction of the Bible for establishing families, and physical sexual expression is to be confined to that marriage relationship.
+Marriage between one man and one woman is the instruction of the Bible for establishing families, and physical sexual expression is to be confined to the marriage relationship.

 We believe that God not only counts believers as righteous, but that he makes them righteous; freeing them of sin’s dominion at conversion, purifying their hearts by faith and perfecting them in love by his Spirit, and providing for their growth in grace through God’s participation at every stage of their spiritual life, enabling them through the presence and power of the Holy Spirit to live a victorious life of righteousness, justice and practical usefulness.